jeffdoolittle/jeffdoolittle.github.com/mentoring.md

 I have regular time slots available for introductory phone calls, or even lunch if you're local.
 [Contact me](/contact)!

-If you'd like to meet for informal mentoring every 4-6 weeks for 30 minutes, I have a limited number of slots available.
-If you're interested in formal coaching on a weekly or bi-weekly basis, continue on to the next section.
+If you'd like to meet for informal mentoring every 2-3 months for 30 minutes, I have a limited number of slots available.
+If you're interested in formal coaching on a more frequent basis, continue on to the next section.

 <p><hr /></p>

 <h2 id="coaching">Coaching <span style="float: right; vertical-align: center; font-size: .5em">^ <a href="#top">top</a></span></h2>

-I have a limited number of slots available for formal coaching on a weekly or bi-weekly basis.
+I have a limited number of slots available for formal coaching on a semi-monthly or monthly basis.
 [Contact me](/contact) me if you're interested.

 The current rate per 50 minute session is $150 USD.
 No, I don't accept bitcoin. 😀